 Another modern conceptual source of the subject matter is the "The Ellul Forum" founded in 1988.
-It plays a crucial role in illustrating and debating the research and analyses of innovations.
-It publishes articles and discussions on innovations, the critique referring to the technological civilizations connected with new trends of the world development.
+It plays a crucial role in illustrating and debating around the research and analyses of innovations.
+It publishes the articles and results of discussions on innovations, the critique referring to the technological civilizations connected with new trends of the world development.
 Professor Erik Persson writes: "The pathologies of "extreme science" and "the science of the implausible" show up almost everywhere in today's scientific world, the most spectacularly, perhaps, in fields such as genetic engineering, embryonic stem cell research, cloning, nanotechnology, artificial intelligence (AI), and robotics with their outlandish discourses on such topics as the transformation of all living matter into "gray goo" through an out-of-control self-replicating nanoprocess ("the accident to end all accidents"), the selective killing of enemy populations through genetically engineered "nanoviruses", the cure of all illnesses through nanomedicaments or stem cell broths made on aborted foetuses, the cloning of human beings and the "uploading" of their minds into a computer's memory, or the future overshadowing and replacement of man by artificially hyper intelligent robots, just to mention a few popular themes of this kind.
-Evidently, also virtual reality and cyberspace must be included amongst the manifestations of "extreme science", exuding the typical odour of unrestrained technolatry and pneumapathology.
-6" Technology is not an
+Evidently, also virtual reality and cyberspace must be included amongst the manifestations of "extreme science", exuding the typical odour of unrestrained technolatry and pneumapathology" Technology is not an educational panacea.
+It is only a tool to help solve a broad based problem.
+We have to use technology rather than be used by it.7 organizational system of objects assimilated by science (simple systems, complex self-correcting, self-developing complex systems), 2) the inherent rationality of each type of system of ideals and standards of research (explanation, description, rationale, structure and construction of knowledge) and 3) the specifics of the philosophical and methodological reflections over the cognitive activity, ensuring the inclusion of scientific knowledge in their historical culture."8